utopia-foss/utopia/doc/usage/run/parameter-sweeps.rst

     There are a bunch of new capabilities in the plotting framework that are not reflected in the examples below!

-    Make sure to check out the :doc:`documentation of the plotting framework <../frontend/plotting>`.
+    Make sure to check out the :ref:`documentation of the plotting framework <eval_plotting>`.

 Plotting multidimensional data can be achieved through different means depending on what you want to plot.

 For the following, create a new plot configuration file and specify the desired plots you want to perform.
 You can pass the plot configuration file to the CLI by adding ``--plot-cfg path/to/plot_cfg.yml``.
 See ``utopia run --help`` for a detailed description.

 a.
 Plot a single-universe-plot for all the universes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^